izDizR34567yN/DSC232R-GroupProject/writeup_scrap.md

       ### Model Selection

-      Upon training a KMeans model, a BisectingKMeans models, and a Gaussian generative model across nine different choices of number of clusters, we generate the following plot of performances in terms of silhouette scores:
+   Upon training a KMeans model, a BisectingKMeans model, and a Gaussian generative model across nine different choices of number of clusters, we generate the following compact plot of performances in terms of silhouette scores:

 ![dsc232r_finalprojim2](https://github.com/izDizR34567yN/DSC232R-GroupProject/assets/169011035/30a0ab05-a50c-4f58-9fc0-e204a70f5323)

+   Referring to this plot, we select a ... model to build a playlist recommender upon because...

    6. Discussion section: This is where you will discuss the why, and your interpretation and your though process from beginning to end.
 This will mimic the sections you have created in your methods section as well as new sections you feel you need to create.
 You can also discuss how believable your results are at each step.
 You can discuss any short comings.
 It's ok to criticize as this shows your intellectual merit, as to how you are thinking about things scientifically and how you are able to correctly scrutinize things and find short comings.
 In science we never really find the perfect solution, especially since we know something will probably come up int he future (i.e. donkeys) and mess everything up.
 If you do it's probably a unicorn or the data and model you chose are just perfect for each other!